-The William E. Swigart Automobile Museum is a 501(c)(3) non-profit museum dedicated to preserve the history of the American automobile.
-Our remarkable collections have existed for more than 90 years, beginning as a private passion of our founder W. Emmert Swigart.
+The William E. Swigart Automobile Museum is a 501(c)(3) non-profit museum dedicated to preserve and education of present and future generations.
+Our remarkable collections have existed for 100 years, beginning as a private passion of our founder W. Emmert Swigart.
 His son, William E. Swigart, Jr., fell under the spell of these wonderful machines and built up the collection to about 150 cars, of which 30 to 35 are on display at the museum at one time.
 Some are one-of-a-kind such as the 1936 Duesenberg 12 cylinder Gentlemen's Speedster, the 1920 Carroll, and the 1916 Scripps-Booth.
 The Swigart Museum is the only automobile museum in the country where visitors can see two Tuckers, the 1947 "Tin Goose" Prototype and #1013.

 The museum is open daily from Memorial Day weekend through the end of October.